Riots shove Hong Kong into recession

 “This reflects the intensifying protests which shuttered stores, disrupted public transport and deterred tourists,” Julian Evans-Pritchard, senior China economist at the research firm Capital Economics, wrote from Singapore.

 On Oct.
-2, government data showed retail sales in August plunged 23 percent from a year ago, the steepest decline on record, as hotels in some areas of the city saw occupancy rates drop as much as 70 percent.
+2, government data showed retail sales in August plunged 23 percent from a year ago, the steepest decline on record, as hotels in some areas of the city saw occupancy rates drop by as much as 70 percent.
 Visitors from mainland China, who make up 76 percent of all tourists, were down 42 percent.

 FED CUTS INTEREST RATES FOR THIRD TIME, BUT HITS PAUSE ON FUTURE ACTION

 The pro-democracy protests aren’t the only challenge weighing on Hong Kong’s economy.
 Exports of goods fell 7 percent year-over-year, “reflecting the further slackening of manufacturing and trading activities worldwide,” the government said.
-Exports of services were down 13.7 percent year-over-year, the steepest annual decline since 2003.
+Exports of services were down 13.7 percent, the steepest annual decline since 2003.

 The government expects the economy to “face notable downward pressure” for the remainder of the year.